-If seeking to make changes to a specific site or sites, please provide the address or identify the area developments in New Brighton and red zone areas which are being rebuilt.
+If seeking to make changes to a specific site or sites, please provide the address or identify the area:

 All high density proposed areas in Hornby and Her-Hei should be stopped.
 This is a residential area and should be kept as such. developers should not be allowed to build these new style town houses in these areas.